machbase/machbase-neo/docs/letsmakewaves/tql-fft.md

 ## Read data from database

-The code below is read the stored data from 'example' table.
+The code below reads the stored data from the 'example' table.

 ```js
 INPUT( QUERY('value', from('example', 'signal'), between('last-10s', 'last')) )